eusorov/stoploss-trading-bot/README.md

 In Intervall the bot checks current market price and if stoploss is hit, it automatically sets a sell order on Kraken-Exchange.

 ##.env.example

+change .env.example to .env and put your keys thier

 ### Your Account Key for your Exchange
 You provide APIKey and APISign from your Kraken-Account and put in .env.example